 New 2026 Rules for High Earners

-The gap between the “haves” and “have-nots” is also being reshaped by the SECURE 2.0 Act.
-Starting in the 2026 tax year, participants aged 50+ who earned more than $145,000 in the previous year are now mandated to make their catch-up contributions to Roth (after-tax) accounts.
-This removes the immediate tax-deferral benefit for the very group currently driving the “Average” balance higher, fundamentally changing long-term tax planning for the top 16% of savers.
+The gap between the haves and have-nots is also being reshaped by the SECURE 2.0 Act.
+Starting in the 2026 tax year, participants aged 50 and older who earned more than $150,000 in FICA wages in the prior year are required to make their catch-up contributions to Roth (after-tax) accounts.
+This removes the immediate tax-deferral benefit for the very group currently driving average balances higher, fundamentally changing long-term tax planning for top earners.

 Reference Points